 A smart-contract attack happens when an attacker finds and exploits a loophole in the codebase of a protocol.
 This is common and has led to billions of dollars lost from several DeFi protocols.
 Smart-contract attacks are usually aimed at DeFi protocols and not individuals.
 But for individuals who use these protocols, smart-contract attacks also affect users significantly.
 Examples include the Wormhole attack, Axie-infinity's Ronin sidechain attack, and the Poly Network hack.

 This is commonly used together with rug pull scams.
 This is when malicious actors employ the services of influential figures to promote their projects.
 These influencers don't disclose that they've been paid to shill these projects, thereby exploiting the trust of their followers.
-Earlier this year, Floyd Mayweather and Kim Kardashian were sued for an exploitative shilling.
+Earlier this year, Floyd Mayweather and Kim Kardashian was sued for an exploitative shilling.

 How do you protect yourself from these scams?